Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

     Amplitude.getInstance().setGroup("orgID", new JSONArray().put("10").put("16"));  // list values
     ```

-You can also use `logEventWithGroups` to set event-level groups, meaning the group designation only applies for the specific event being logged
- and doesn't persist on the user unless you explicitly set it with `setGroup`:
+You can also use `logEventWithGroups` to set event-level groups.
+This means that the group designation only applies for the specific event being logged and doesn't persist on the user unless you explicitly set it with `setGroup`:

 === "Java"